 Check the mute button.
 Press the mute key on your Hisense remote and watch for the on-screen mute icon.
 Also press volume up a few times.
 If you’ve lost your remote, use the physical buttons on the TV itself or grab a universal remote for Hisense TV.

 Power cycle the TV.
 Unplug it from the wall for 60 seconds.
-While it’s unplugged, hold the power button on the TV for 10 seconds to drain any residual charge.
-Plug it back in and test.
+While it’s unplugged, hold the power button on the TV itself for 10 seconds to discharge any residual power from the capacitors.
+This step clears stuck audio states that a simple remote power-off never touches.
+Plug it back in and test audio from a different source, like built-in apps, to rule out a source-specific issue.

 Swap cables.
 Try a different HDMI cable and a different HDMI port on the TV.
 A cable that passes video just fine can still fail to carry the audio signal properly.

 Hisense ships TVs with four different operating systems, and each one buries the audio settings in a slightly different place.
-Setting the wrong output or digital audio format is one of the top reasons for silent speakers.
+According to Hisense’s support documentation, setting the wrong output or digital audio format is one of the top reasons for silent speakers.
+Match the platform below to your TV’s interface: the menus look completely different on VIDAA, Roku TV, Google TV, and Fire TV.

 #VIDAA (Most Hisense Models)